alexrapin/dia-landing/README.md

-# Museum Landing Page
+# Dia Landing Page

 ## Description
-This project is a landing page implementation based on the [Figma design](https://www.figma.com/design/cRBCqE06cDrY3s4jX7h3iY/%D0%9D%D0%90%D0%9C%D0%A3-(Edit)?node-id=0-1&t=XDNd9yMkLf5EkH4d-0).
+This project is a landing page implementation based on the [Figma design](https://www.figma.com/file/7qwsWggv9BAxMi2VPhBuPr/Air-(formerly-Dia)?node-id=9138%3A35).
 It uses BEM and SCSS for styling and adapts to various screen sizes.

 ## Technologies Used